pekkaroi/bldc-drive/README.md

 # bldc-drive
-Cheap and simple brushless DC servo driver designed for CNC applications using STM32 microcontroller

 This is a project developing a simple BLDC servo controller.
 It is based on an STM32F103 microcontroller.
 ##Firmware